-- Revenue management refers to the pricing tactics you use to sell your property’s inventory to the right guests at the right time, to boost revenue growth.
+- Revenue management refers to the pricing tactics you use to sell your property’s inventory to the right guests at the right time and through the right channel, to boost revenue growth.

 - If guests feel like they are getting maximum value for their money, it’s very likely they’ll be willing to spend more.

 - Be bookable everywhere and think of ways you can more out of each guest.

 - Track key metrics, like occupancy rate, ADR, RevPAR and TrevPAR.

 - Use multiple pricing strategies to get the most out of your business.